yob/lita-gsuite/README.md

     lita gsuite schedule add-window <report-name>
     lita gsuite schedule add-window list-activities

 Delete a scheduled report from the current room.
-The ID can be find in th output of "schedule list":
+The ID can be find in the output of "schedule list":

     lita gsuite schedule del <id>